 Tabo houses a 1000 year old monastery, a post office, a helipad, a bunch of cafes, an ATM and hotel Snow Leopard where we will be staying.
 Hot water and a nice bed is the highlight until we start heading out for a short hike post lunch.
-This is so that we don’t annoy the other guests with the stories of our adventures.
+This is so that we don’t annoy the other guests with the loud bragging of our adventures on bicycles.

 We will go to the Monastery, the prayer wheel, the Stupa, roam the town.
 Wander into a café and visit the nearby hill that hosts the meditation caves.
 We will also proudly now buy the Tibetan prayer flags and put them on our bike because we have earned them.
 I will try and get one of the monks to tie it on our bikes for us.